ZarinShahabi/ZarinShahabi/README.md

 - 👋 Hi, I’m @ZarinShahabi
-- 👀 I’m interested in organisational psychology, diversity and inclusion and
+- 👀 I’m interested in organisational psychology, diversity and inclusion and empowering young people to achieve their goals.
 - 🌱 I’m currently learning French, GitHub and hopefully everything there is to know about Le Wagons Web Dev and Data Science courses!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...